 - Preheat the oven to 350F and line a muffin tin with liners.

-- In a small bowl, combine flour, baking soda, salt, cinnamon and nutmeg, Whisk to combine.
+- In a small bowl, combine flour, baking soda, baking powder, salt, cinnamon, and nutmeg, Whisk to combine.
 Set aside.

 - In a separate small bowl, mash 1 banana with a fork until clumpy, but not pureed.
 Set aside.